Definition and delimitation of regression model

 What is the relationship between minimizing prediction error versus parameter estimation error?

-moreover other conflation is among the meaning of regression intended as theoretical quantity and properties of his estimator, primarily OLS estimator.
-For example the “No multicollinearity” assumption is frequently intended as a necessity for uniqueness of OLS estimator, it is an algebraic condition that deal with the data at hand and have few to share with the statistical properties of the random variables involved.
+Moreover other conflation is among the meaning of regression intended as theoretical quantity and properties of his estimator, primarily OLS estimator.
+For example the “No multicollinearity” assumption is frequently intended as a necessity for uniqueness of OLS estimator: it is an algebraic condition that deals with the data at hand and has few to share with the statistical properties of the random variables involved.

-Finally, all above for to said (also) that I do not suggest the use of word "regression" as a meta-concept in the sense suggested by kjetil b halvorsen; Indeed I fear that conflation between regression and structural equation come from that.
-Indeed concept like conditional quantile function can be interesting but refers on that as quantile regression is (widespread) bad custom.
-Moreover model like GARCH have much to share with the concept of Skedastic function different from regression one.
+Finally, with all that being said above, I do not suggest the use of word "regression" as a meta-concept in the sense suggested by kjetil b halvorsen; Indeed I fear that conflation between regression and structural equation comes from that.
+Indeed concept like conditional quantile function can be interesting but referring on that as quantile regression is (widespread) bad custom.
+Moreover models like GARCH have much to share with the concept of Skedastic function different from regression one.
 About model like ARIMA I said that: AR subcase are surely regressions; ARMA is a regression that include unobservable terms; ARIMA looks like a regression but the use of integrated series can bring ad hoc statistical issues.